 In this case, the cheapest organization you can join is Reach Out For Schools, a non-profit that raises money for schools.
 It costs $10 to join this organization and it’s a one-time fee.
 During the application process, you’ll see an option to make your donation.
 Once you’re a member of DCU, your family members will be eligible for DCU membership based on their relationship with you.

-4. Do 5 Debit Card Transactions In One Calendar Month.
-The terms require you to do 5 debit card transactions in one calendar month to earn your $20 bonus.
+4. Complete 5 Debit Card Transactions In One Calendar Month.
+The terms require you to complete 5 debit card transactions in one calendar month to earn your bonus.
 An easy way to do this is to reload your Amazon gift card balance using your DCU debit card.
 Amazon lets you reload as little as 50 cents at a time, so doing five 50 cent transactions is all you need to do to meet this requirement.

 DCU Savings Account Strategy

 Opening this account for the referral bonus is great, but what really makes DCU worth it is the super-high-yield savings account that they offer.
 You’ll get 6.17% interest on your first $1,000 in your savings account.
 Everything over $1,000 will earn 0.15% interest (so ideally, you only want to keep $1,000 in your savings account).
 Interest is paid monthly, so you’ll see the interest at the beginning of each month.

 Doing the math, you’ll earn about $61 of interest per year on your $1,000.
 As a comparison, in a typical savings account earning about 0.5% interest, you’d need to have a little over $12,000 to earn the same amount of interest.
 That’s a huge difference that I think puts things into perspective and emphasizes why it’s worthwhile to take advantage of a savings account like this.

 The best thing you can do is take $1,000 and park it in there.
-Since interest is paid monthly, if you don’t want to leave more than $1,000 in there, just pull the interest out each month into a different savings account.
+Since interest is paid monthly, if you don’t want to leave more than $1,000 in there, just pull the interest out each month into a different savings account that earns more interest.

 DCU is a credit union that I support.
-After you’ve opened your accounts, you’ll probably feel the same way.
-An easy way to earn a little bit of extra money is to refer your friends and family members using your own referral.
-You’ll get $10 when you refer someone and they complete the requirements.
-They’ll get $20 for using your referral.
+And after you’ve opened your accounts, you’ll probably feel the same way.
+An easy way to earn a little bit of extra money is to refer your friends and family members using your referral.
+At the moment, you’ll earn $10 for each referral and the person you refer will earn $20.

 If you’re interested in learning more about bank account bonuses, be sure to check out my post, The Ultimate Guide to Bank Account Bonuses.